Chocolate Covered Pretzel Rods

 This post may contain affiliate links.
 Please see our disclosure policy.

-Learn how to make chocolate covered pretzel rods—a sweet-and-salty favorite that’s crunchy, festive, and so easy to make.
-Whether you’re hosting a party, wrapping homemade holiday gifts, or making a fun dessert with the kids, this no-bake recipe is quick, customizable, and always a hit.
+Chocolate covered pretzel rods are a sweet-and-salty favorite that’s crunchy, festive, and so easy to make!
+This no-bake recipe is quick, customizable, and always a hit for parties!

 Chocolate covered pretzel rods with sprinkles.